 Chocolate Maple Bacon Cupcakes for an "I do!"
 BBQ.
 It's been almost 3 years since I made the cupcakes and cookies for the "I do!"
 BBQ (way back in 2014).
 But something got me to thinking about them recently, so I had to look up the pictures.
-Then when I realized I'd never shared them at all.
-And with the 4th of July just around the corner, I had to share 🙂
+Then when I realize I'd never shared them at all.

 I considered putting all of these recipes in one post, but it would've been a mile long so I decided instead to share them separately.
 If that annoys you, I hope you'll forgive me.